Interior framing of a new home under construction.

 4. Close On Your Construction Loan

-With an FHA 203(k) loan, you'll close for an amount higher than your home's purchase price, with this extra money being used to fund planned renovations.
-If your home costs $250,000 and you plan on $50,000 of renovations, you'd take out a standard 203(k) loan for $300,000, using the extra $50,000 to cover your home's repairs.
+With an FHA 203(k) loan, you’ll close for an amount higher than your home’s purchase price based on the added funds for renovating.
+If your home costs $250,000 and you plan on spending $50,000 on renovations, you’d take out a standard 203(k) loan for $300,000.
+You’d then pay closing costs on the $300,000.

-FHA Construction Loan Requirements
+FHA Building Loan Requirements

 Loan Eligibility Requirements